FlipperPA/at-t-pihole/README.md

-sudo ufw allow from 192.168.0.0/16 to any port 68 proto udp comment 'Allow DHCP Reply' sudo ufw allow from 192.168.0.0/16 to any port 53 proto tcp comment 'Allow DNS TCP' sudo ufw allow from 192.168.0.0/16 to any port 53 proto udp comment 'Allow DNS UDP' sudo ufw allow from 192.168.0.0/16 to any port 80 proto tcp comment 'Allow HTTP' sudo ufw enable
+sudo ufw allow from 192.168.0.0/16 to any port 68 proto udp comment 'Allow DHCP Reply' sudo ufw allow from 192.168.0.0/16 to any port 53 proto tcp comment 'Allow DNS TCP' sudo ufw allow from 192.168.0.0/16 to any port 53 proto udp comment 'Allow DNS UDP' sudo ufw allow from 192.168.0.0/16 to any port 80 proto tcp comment 'Allow HTTP for Pi-Hole Web Interface' sudo ufw enable
 ```